-Life’s good man, you’ve got your wife and your kids, it’s Christmas Eve, it’s go time.
-Have fun with it, relax and fucking immerse in the moments.
+Life’s good man, you’ve got your wife and your kids, it’s Christmas Eve, it’s go time; so have fun with it, relax, and immerse in the moments.

 Also, if your wife is onboard with your plan, let her know what obtacles you expect to face.